RetroReversing/retroReversing/categories/consoles/GameBoy.md

 ## The Game Boy, a hardware autopsy
 <iframe width="560" height="315" src="https://www.youtube.com/embed/RZUDEaLa5Nw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ecTQVa42sJc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## The Mobile Adapter GB
+In Japan an adapter was released that allowed you to connect your GameBoy Color to a mobile phone called **The Mobile Adapter GB**.
+Only a few Japanese games supported this adapter, one of which was Pokemon Crystal.

+**TheXcellerator** has written an excellent article on not only how the adapter works but also how he managed to create an exploit to run custom code through the adapter!

+Here is the link: [Tetsuji: Remote Code Execution on a GameBoy Colour 22 Years Later :: TheXcellerator](https://xcellerator.github.io/posts/tetsuji/)

 ---
 ## Super GameBoy